Emerald podcast series

 Revising the REF deadline: Research Excellence Framework 2021 and Covid-19

-In March 2020, the Research Excellence Framework made the decision to put REF 2021 on hold until further notice, due to the Coronavirus pandemic.
-We join Chris Hewson and Mark Taylor to explore the implications of this delay and what this means for universities, funding and support staff.
+In March 2020, REF 2021 was put on hold due to the Coronavirus pandemic.
+We join Chris Hewson and Mark Taylor to explore the implications, and what this means for universities, funding and support staff.